 And the reaction might not happen immediately.
 You could have a reaction called a delayed-type hypersensitivity.
 This means you won’t have an immediate allergic reaction, but it could develop after a few days after you have been using the product more often.

 As a result, many people assume the allergy is caused by something else.

 Since linalool is often present in CBD oil, and this is the fragrance terpene that causes the allergic reaction to lavender essential oil, it’s worth being mindful of how you use CBD oil and how your body reacts.

-If you are using high-quality, cold-pressed hemp seed oil instead of CBD oil for your hair, skin or nails, there is a lower risk of an allergic reaction, but you should still be aware of how your skin and scalp react.
+If you are using high-quality, cold-pressed hemp seed oil instead of CBD oil for your nails, there is a lower risk of an allergic reaction, but you should still be aware of how your body reacts.

 “But how do I use CBD oil for nails?
 Should I buy special CBD nail products?”